taraSherman/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Server-side routing requests a new page from the server, causing the whole page to refresh and return a new document every time.

+Client-side routing is handled internally by the JavaScript; the URL changes but no request gets sent to the server.
+Instead, state is changed in the application itself.

 - [ ] What does HTTP stand for?

+HTTP: Hyper Text Transfer Protocol

 - [ ] What does CRUD stand for?

+C: Create
+R: Read
+U: Update
+D: Delete

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create: Put (with a new URI) or Post (to a base URI, returning a newly created URI)
+Read: Get
+Update: Put (with an existing URI)
+Delete: Delete

 - [ ] Mention three tools we can use to make AJAX requests.

+Axios, jQuery AJAX, and window.fetch built-in to the browser

 ## Project Set Up